The Life Expectancy of 7 Major Appliances

 October 21, 2013 : Taryn Fiol - Guest Contributor

 Editor’s Note: When planning your yearly budget do you take into account possibly having to replace one of those major appliances?
-It can be tough to know when to plan for that, but Taryn Fiol from Apartment Therapy is here to help spell out what to expect.
+It can be tough to know when to plan for that, but Taryn Fiol from Apartment Therapy is here to help spell out how long appliances last.

 Whether shopping for a new appliance or just trying to make an old one keep ticking, the only question on your mind is “How long is this thing supposed to last?”
 Knowing the average life of an appliance can help you figure out if splurging on a top-of-the-line range is worth the added cost, or help you make an easy decision when it comes time to determine whether to repair or replace an aging water heater.

 Read over these average useful lives of big-ticket home appliances, then compare them with the ages of the equipment around your own home.
 But don’t fret: If anything in the house is near the end of its life, there are still some things you can do to squeeze out extra time and avoid a costly replacement.